Yoko Inoue is a journalist, bestselling author, and communications advisor based in Copenhagen, Denmark.

 I work at the intersection of Japan and the Nordics — writing, speaking, and advising through a rare first-hand perspective.

-Spent 20 years as a reporter and U.S. correspondent at the Yomiuri Shimbun, Japan's largest newspaper — covering government, industry, and politics at the highest level.
+Spent two decades at the Yomiuri Shimbun, Japan's largest newspaper — working as a reporter and U.S. correspondent covering government, industry, and politics at the highest level.

-Hold a Master's degree from Harvard Kennedy School, and covered Washington D.C. as a foreign correspondent during the Obama administration.
+Hold a Master's degree from Harvard University, and covered Washington D.C. as a foreign correspondent during the Obama administration.

 Author of the Japanese bestseller 第3の時間 — The Third Time — an investigation into how a society thrives by working less, published in December 2025.
 (English-language rights available)